 Universal sterility and lottery permits to allow births.

-A birthed child and spouse move to a city/state.
+A birthed child and its parents move to a city/state.

 No children live outside of the city/states.

-The number of permits issued each time period adjusts to ensure an adequate cohort to maintain the appropriate population in the city state.
-That is replacement of those that died during this period. old age, disease or accident.
+The number of permits issued each time period adjusts to ensure an adequate cohort to maintain the appropriate population in the city states.
+That is replacement of those that died during this period -- old age, disease or accident.

 However, there will be these additional constraints.
 They will:

 Their freedom of movement about the world does not change,